fitzss/drooid-investor-deck/deck.md

 -->

 <!-- _class: lead -->
-# Drooid Swarm – modular nanodrone swarms for impossible jobs
+# Drooid – modular nanodrone swarms for impossible jobs
 Daniel Kalu and Fitz Doud · May 2025

 ---